systats/deeplyr/README.md

 f1$save(".. your path ...")
 ```

-Other libraries that are yet not fully supported are
+Other libraries that are yet not fully supporteds

   - `ranger`
   - `randomForest`